soleng2018/hol/SA Demo Kit/README.md

 ### IP Address Requirements
 - Each uplink needs a unique `/30` subnet
-- Gateway IP should be `.1` in each subnet
 - Example: `172.16.0.1/30` with subnet `172.16.0.0/30`

 ## Troubleshooting